LBHackney-IT/API-Playbook/docs/cloudwatch-alarms.md

 ### How we use CloudWatch Alarms at Hackney

 At Hackney, we use CloudWatch Alarms which trigger every time a 5XX error is returned from an API.
 A 5XX error indicates an internal error from an API.
 Perhaps an error that isn’t handled in the code has occurred, or a service the API is dependent on has an outage.
 These errors may be a cause for concern as they might signify an outage that could affect Hackney systems.
 By having an alarm for this error, developers can be immediately notified if a failure occurs, so it can be investigated and rectified as quickly as possible.
 Our alarms then publish events to SNS topics, which can notify relevant maintainers through email, text messages and more.
 This allows developers to be notified if any of their APIs fail without needing to periodically check AWS Console.
 This is only one example of alarms we could use; many services provide metrics we could set up alarms for, for example, alerting if the read/write capacity is met for a DynamoDB table.

 # How to Set Up CloudWatch Alarms

-We have created terraform template in the aws-common-terraform repository, which can then be referenced from your API repository. (see example below)
+We have created terraform template in the aws-common-terraform repository, which can then be referenced from your API repository. (see example below).

 ![alt_text](doc-images/cloudwatch-img2.png "image_tooltip")